thejussk1999/SalesDataVisualization/README.md

 # SalesDataVisualization
-The dataset on SuperMarket Sales comprises of customers data which comprises of product Categories, Sub categories, Price and Quantity of the product a customer purchases.
-The visualization took in 2 layers of granularity: General and Region Level.
+To understand the sales of products in a supermarket using Visualization tools with the help of Microsoft Power BI.
+The dataset comprises of CustomerName, State, City, Product Category, Sub Category, Quantity and Price of the goods.
+The analysis was made on two levels:
+1. General Insights- Total number of sales(in Million $), Quantity, Number of customers, Segment Wise and Category Wise analysis of Sales and Quantity, Top 5 states, cities and Sub Categories.
-In both these levels the count of customers, total sales and quantity are measured.
-In addition, analysis has been made with respect to categories and sub-categories.
+2. Region Level- Understanding the sales with respect to region, including State and City.

-Power BI
-Used to visualize the entire dataset.
-It used charts, aggregation and grouping and DAX to generate useful insights.